mattermost/docs/source/process/gitlab-process.rst

 The following steps are taken to test the Mattermost package in GitLab Omnibus:

 1. Each Mattermost version is tested on a GitLab Omnibus build at `http://ci-linux-gitlab-omnibus.mattermost.com/ <http://ci-linux-gitlab-omnibus.mattermost.com/>`_.
 Testing covers all core Mattermost features, including notifications and GitLab SSO.
-2. Before each merge request to GitLab Omnibus, upgrade is tested `following these steps <https://docs.google.com/document/d/1mbeu2XXwCpbz3qz7y_6yDIYBToyY2nW0NFZq9Gdei1E/edit#heading=h.ncq9ltn04isg>`, using the `nightly Omnibus packages <https://packages.gitlab.com/gitlab/nightly-builds>`_ to validate the integration.
+2. Before each merge request to GitLab Omnibus, upgrade is tested `following these steps <https://docs.google.com/document/d/1mbeu2XXwCpbz3qz7y_6yDIYBToyY2nW0NFZq9Gdei1E/edit#heading=h.ncq9ltn04isg>`_, using the `nightly Omnibus packages <https://packages.gitlab.com/gitlab/nightly-builds>`_ to validate the integration.
 This is so the packaging code and OAuth setup can be tested as well, which has historically been the main source of issues.
 Other test areas include:

  - Pre-provisioning OAuth configuration automatically on the Omnibus package
  - Mattermost ChatOps slash command integration
  - OAuth team creation option in GitLab Omnibus

-3. After each merge request, upgrade is tested `following these steps <https://docs.google.com/document/d/1mbeu2XXwCpbz3qz7y_6yDIYBToyY2nW0NFZq9Gdei1E/edit#heading=h.ncq9ltn04isg>`_.

 Communication
 ---------------

-Changes and features affecting GitLab Omnibus are communicated via `GitLab issues <https://gitlab.com/gitlab-org/gitlab-ce/issues>`_ and `GitLab Slack channel <https://gitlab.slack.com>`.
+Changes and features affecting GitLab Omnibus are communicated via `GitLab issues <https://gitlab.com/gitlab-org/gitlab-ce/issues>`_ and `GitLab Slack channel <https://gitlab.slack.com>`_.

 Moreover, a recurring monthly meeting between a product manager at GitLab and Mattermost is organized to cover